kcgilland143/study/README.md

 yarn deploy
 ```

-If all previous steps were followed correctly, your application should be deployed to Heroku!
+If all previous steps were followed correctly, your application should be deployed to Heroku.

+use wordsAPI